prisma/specs/lift/Readme.md

 - A _project_ has many _migrations_
 - A _migration_ has many _steps_
 - A _migration_ has many _hooks_

+### Project

+Your application project contains a `migrations/` that has many migrations.

+### Migration

+A Migration is a grouping of one or more Steps.
+Each migration lives in it's own folder.
+Migrations run in a transaction if the datasource allows it.

 ### Step